FlorentDev/EZ-Type/README.md

-# Welcome on the EZ-Type project
+# Welcome to the EZ-Type project

 ## Presentation :